-The rate of ILI presentations to sentinel GPs was in the upper range of values usually reported at this time of year (Figure 1).
+The rate of ILI presentations to sentinel GPs remained in the lower range of values usually reported at this time of year (Figure 1).

 Figure 1.
 Rate of ILI per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2019 to 2024 YTD